vessels-tech/papers/mywell/presentation/webinar_presentation.md

 On the good side;
 - BJs noted how MyWell can be used to make their jobs easier and more accurate
 - They saw the potential for how this technology could help with crop planning, and understanding their water needs
-- They trusted MyWell inherently, and loved that the data in MyWell is both secure (it's not going anywhere soon), and accessible
+- They trusted MyWell inherently, (good, but we need to respect and not lose that trust) and loved that the data in MyWell is both secure (it's not going anywhere soon), and accessible

 The three main points about MyWell which can be improved are:
 - We need to translate MyWell into Hindi - it's been on the todo list for a long time, and this workshop really drove home how important it is to get this done